 Our community is situated in an environmentally diverse region with rich natural resources and features.
-The District, and specifically the Emergency Services department, strives to protect our residents and their surroundings by reducing the inherent wildfire risk that exists in our community.
+The District, and specifically the Fire Services department, strives to protect our residents and their surroundings by reducing the inherent wildfire risk that exists in our community.

 Here’s a brief summary of the efforts made by the District in recent years, including some specific information on efforts relating to ȽÁU,WELṈEW̱/John Dean Provincial Park, an area of specific concern for many of our residents.

 - 2011: The District’s first Community Wildfire Protection Plan (CWPP) was prepared, funded by a successful grant application.
 A CWPP assists local governments in identifying wildfire risks in their community, as well as opportunities to reduce those risks.

 - 2018: North Saanich purchased informational wildfire prevention signage, banners, and booklets to increase resident awareness, and also prepared a mailout to residents containing key strategies to reduce wildfire risk on their property.

 - 2018-2019: The District has completed over 50 FireSmart home and property assessments over the past two years.
 A majority of these assessments were located in the Dean Park neighbourhood.
 For information on property assessments, please contact the North Saanich Fire Department.